ziyanglan0772/INST377-SP2021/README.md

 * in Github, find the link to your **Github Pages** repository.
 It should be something like "https://github.com/YOUR-GITHUB-USERNAME/YOUR-GITHUB-USERNAME.github.io.git"
 * type `git remote add origin [THE LINK YOU JUST FOUND]` and hit enter.
 * type `git remote -v` and check that you have two possible remote repositories: the course repo, and your Github Pages repo.
+* Type `git pull origin master` to bring in any changes you made to your GH Pages repository
 * Type `git push origin master --force-with-lease`
     * `--force-with-lease` is like saying "Do it now but don't overwrite any serious local changes."
+    * If it doesn't work, you can use `git push origin master --force`, but it will blow away all changes on your remote.
+Use with caution.
 * You have now **overwritten your Github Pages repository**
 * You should be able to check that your labs are visible online by visiting `https://YOUR-GITHUB-USERNAME.github.io/public/lab_1/index.html`
 * Changes to your repository should be visible in Github Desktop